Clicky

 "Ball" brand Mason jars with an oxygen absorber inside each of them

-Keeping the dehydrated vegetables in different-sized mason jars, means I'm not opening up my Mylar bags all the time to retrieve a vacuumed packet and having to re-seal the Mylar bag afterward.
+Keeping dehydrated vegetables in different-sized Mason jars means I'm not opening up my Mylar bags all the time to retrieve a vacuumed packet and having to re-seal the Mylar bag afterward.

-This way, I can easily and quickly grab a jar to make a quick vegetable soup.
+This way, I can quickly grab a jar, pour out what I need, and make a quick vegetable soup.

-Shown in the photo are carrots, celery, and sliced garlic in the front.
+Shown in the photo are dried carrots, celery, and sliced garlic in the front.

 I like the fact they're made of glass; not only can you see the contents in the jar, but you can see at a glance how much of the contents remain!